litebird/litebird_sim/docs/source/integrating.rst

     seed = 6343

     [scanning_strategy]
-    parameters = imo://v1.0/scanning_strategy
+    parameters = "/releases/v1.0/Satellite/scanning_parameters/"

     [map_maker]
     nside = 512

-  The call to `sim.query_input_parameter` in the example above would retrieve the number ``6343``.
+  The code above accesses the field ``sim.parameters``, which is a Python dictionary containing the parsed content of the TOML file; the call to the standard `get` method ensures that a default value (1234) is used if parameter ``seed`` is not found in the TOML file, but in the example above it would retrieve the number ``6343``.
 Note that the wrapper class does not need to deal with the other sections in the file (``scanning_strategy``, ``map_maker``): they are handled by other modules in the pipeline.
 See :ref:`parameter_files`.